Jakeem Thunder: Fictional character biography

-Jakeem Johnny Williams is a precocious teenager from Keystone City -- home of Jay Garrick (the original Flash) and Wally West (one of Garrick's successors).
-Jakeem's mother left his father while she was still pregnant with the boy and he was orphaned when his mother died of cancer.
-His aunt Lashawn was then granted custody and his father Phil, never knew (and still does not know) about his birth.
-Jakeem became a self-reliant latchkey kid who grew up on the streets and adopted a tough, foul-mouthed attitude in order to survive.
+Jakeem Johnny Williams is a precocious teenager from Keystone City—home of Jay Garrick (the original Flash) and Wally West (one of Garrick's successors).
+Jakeem's mother left his father while she was still pregnant with the boy and later died of cancer.
+His aunt Lashawn was then granted custody and his father Phil, never knew about his birth.
+Jakeem became a self-reliant latchkey kid who grew up on the streets and adopted a tough, foul-mouthed attitude to survive.

-When Johnny Thunder began to lose control over his "genie" Thunderbolt because of his declining mental health, he put the genie inside an ink pen.
-Without knowing its danger, Jay Garrick gave the pen to Jakeem.

-Soon thereafter, the world was threatened by Lkz, a blue genie similar to the Thunderbolt but evil in nature.
-The Justice League of America and Justice Society of America united to fight the being, whereupon Jakeem discovered that the Thunderbolt actually came from the Fifth Dimension and is controlled by speaking its name (Yz) backwards ("Say You").
-Jakeem worked with a small group of JSA members, as they attempted to stay alive while Yz and Lkz battled throughout space.
-Jakeem even tried to punch out Qwsp, a third genie that came to threaten the group.
+When Johnny Thunder loses control over his "genie" Thunderbolt due to his declining mental health, he puts the genie inside an ink pen, which Jay gives to Jakeem.
+Soon thereafter, the world is threatened by Lkz, a blue genie similar to Thunderbolt but evil in nature.
+The Justice League of America and Justice Society of America unite to fight the being, whereupon Jakeem discovers that Thunderbolt originates from the Fifth Dimension and is controlled by speaking its name (Yz) backwards ("Say You").
+Jakeem works with a small group of JSA members, as they attempted to stay alive while Yz and Lkz battle.

 Qwsp is arrested by the Fifth Dimension police.
-With the assistance of Captain Marvel, Jakeem was able to merge Yz with Lkz, who was controlled by speaking the phrase So Cûl (pronounced "so cool").
-The pink-hued Yz and the blue-hued Lkz formed a new purple genie named Ylzkz, with this new genie also being controlled by the phrase "so cool".
+With the assistance of Captain Marvel, Jakeem fuses Yz with Lkz into a new purple genie named Ylzkz, who is controlled by speaking the phrase So Cûl (pronounced "so cool").